ipeis/UG-VAE/README.md

 python3 train.py --dataset celeba_faces --arch beta_vae --dim_z 40 --dim_beta 40 --K 40 --model_name celeba_faces
 ```
 This will create a log dir in <code>results/[model_name]</code>.
 In <code>/checkpoints/</code>, model checkpoints for
 each log interval are stored.
-In <code>/figs/</code> you will have reconstruction and samples at the end of each
+In <code>/figs/</code> you will have reconstructions and samples at the end of each
-log interval, and a plot with the losses of the training procedure.
+log interval, and a plot with the losses during the training procedure.
 Some remarkable arguments are:
 - <code>--dataset</code>: you can choose among <code>celeba</code>, <code>mnist</code>, <code>celeba_faces</code>,
   <code>cars_chairs</code> and some others included in <code>datasets.py</code>.
   For [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html),